vettoreldaniele/bigwheels/README.md

 Built binaries are written to `BigWheels\bin`.

 # Shader Compilation
+Shader binaries are generated during project build.
+For GGP and Linux only SPIR-V binaries are generated.
+For Windows DXBC, DXIL, and SPIR-V binaries are generated.

 ## DXC
 The build system will look for `dxc.exe` or `dxc` in the Vulkan SDK bin directory.